 A special day last week when on the 16th, whilst concentrating on some log splitting, I picked up a faint but distinctive sound from the far side of the valley.
 And paused.
 Was it a cuckoo?
 As is often the case, the bird didn’t oblige by repeating its call straight away and I was left thinking perhaps it had been my hearing playing tricks, but then a few minutes later in a pause in the axe work, it was quite plain and unmistakable.
-One of the real seasonal landmarks of the year had been reached.
+One of the real seasonal waymarks of the year had been reached.

-But I’d remembered reading recently about some recent work by the British Trust for Ornithology (BTO) studying cuckoo migration and so checked up to see how our first Welsh cuckoo, let’s call him Dewi, had done compared with those fitted with tracking devices by the BTO.
-Interestingly Dewi beat all of them back to the UK, the closest of the 5 tagged last year in Norfolk were still in central Europe (Casper, Martin, Lyster, Clement and Chris.)
+I’d remembered reading about some recent work by the British Trust for Ornithology (BTO) studying cuckoo migration and so checked up to see how our first Welsh cuckoo, let’s call him Dewi, had done compared with those fitted with tracking devices by the BTO.
+Interestingly, Dewi beat all of them back to the UK, the closest of the 5 tagged last year in Norfolk were still in central Europe (Casper, Martin, Lyster, Clement and Chris.)
 Anyone wanting to see their divergent routes out to central Africa and then back again to the UK can follow the maps and get more information by clicking here.
-But how extraordinary that these medium-sized birds only make it to the UK by mid April, and are then on their way back to Cameroon by early June.
+But how extraordinary that these medium-sized birds only make it to the UK by mid-April, and are then on their way back to Cameroon by early June.

 The swallows have an even longer trek to South Africa, but are usually back here a week or so earlier than this year.
 Inclement weather along their migration route is probably the reason for their late arrival.

 A garden highlight this last week, albeit fleetingly, has been the section of south-facing bank below our mossy larch copse, where soil surface temperatures can hit 50 degrees C at this time of year.
-The Little Beauty tulips have put on a great early show again this year although I fear that they are succumbing to a fungal disease, the dreaded tulip fire, so we might be lucky to get a decent third year’s display from them.
+The Tulipa “Little Beauty” have put on a great early show again this year although I fear that they are succumbing to a fungal disease, the dreaded tulip fire, so we might be lucky to get a decent third year’s display from them.
 But we added in some T. ‘Peppermint Stick’ (a T. clusiana cultivar) and a few T. whittallii this year.
 We’d grown a few ‘Peppermint Stick’ before so knew what to expect, but we were really thrilled with the effect of the T. whittallii.
-A medium height species from Turkey, it seems a bit reluctant to open its elegant, fine flowers other than in warm sunshine – which has been a bit lacking of late, but when it does…WOW.
+A medium height species from Turkey, it seems a bit reluctant to open its elegant, fine flowers other than in warm sunshine – which has been a bit lacking of late, but when it does, it has a real wow effect.
 What a subtle blending of rich colours in a single bloom.
-I’m really a pastel colours person generally, but in bright sunlight the effect created with these flowers close to, but separate from, the ‘Peppermint Sticks’ was fantastic.
+I’m usually a pastel colours person, but in bright sunlight the effect created with these flowers close to, but separate from, the ‘Peppermint Sticks’ was fantastic.

 I shall also ensure that these get cross pollinated to produce some more seed to spread around.
 Germinating T. sprengeri seed is pretty easy if you can get fresh seed and it’s sown in situ, but apparently moving young bulbs is likely to result in the bulbs failing, and in part this explains the high cost of bought in bulbs.
-But will all of these succumb to Tulip Fire as well?
+But will all of these succumb to tulip fire as well?
 The RHS guide to this disease (click here) paints a bleak prognosis – basically forget growing tulips in the same area for years, but I can’t help but feel that some grown from seed should have greater resistance to the fungus responsible, Botrytis tulipae, so I might persevere.

-This post is a bit behind schedule, firstly because of another drain blockage, after another visit from relatives……and near calamity with stuck drain rods, but more because we took some of our cards and latest silk scarf designs, which arrived on a long roll of silk last week (always an exciting moment), down to a Square Pegs exhibition in Newport Pembrokeshire last week.
+This post is a bit behind schedule, firstly because of another drain blockage, after another visit from relatives, and near calamity with stuck drain rods, but more because we took some of our cards and latest silk scarf designs, which arrived on a long roll of silk last week (always an exciting moment), down to a Square Pegs exhibition in Newport, Pembrokeshire last week.
 The Square pegs is a small group of designer/makers, mainly from the Cardigan area who put on a few shows in the area throughout the year (their website is here).
-This meant a morning setting up and another day stewarding and for once I remembered to pack a camera, which was a good move as the drive down involves passing the long line of the Preseli mountains flanking the Gwaun valley which leads to Fishguard.
+This meant a morning of setting up, and another day of stewarding, and for once I remembered to pack a camera, which was a good move as the drive down involves passing the long line of the Preseli mountains flanking the Gwaun valley which leads to Fishguard.

 Sometimes even large stones (erratics) were moved by glacial action long distances from their source, and were then later worked on by human hands.

-This time of the year, the nesting Pied Wagtails regularly demonstrate their canny distraction behaviour….
+This time of the year, the nesting Pied Wagtails regularly demonstrate their canny distraction behaviour :

 Always building nests under the eaves of our barns or house, a walk outside brings them instantly dancing down, quite close to you, and perching on a suitable structure away from the nest location.
-You can then approach them quite closely until at some point they rationally decide its time to switch locations and ‘dance’ off with a very distinctive bobbing flight to another perch even further from the nest.
-But this does allow someone not geared up to close up bird photography to get some interesting images of how the apparently dancing flight is created…..
+You can then approach them quite closely until at some point they rationally decide it’s time to switch locations and ‘dance’ off with a very distinctive bobbing flight to another perch even further from the nest.
+But this does allow someone not geared up to close up bird photography to get some interesting images of how the apparently dancing flight is created: